LiMinggang/madedit-mod/README.txt

 12. Fix: Group Bookmark tools to SearchReplace Toolbar
 13. Fix: Some config would be overidded
-14. Fix: When I paste some lines, the typewrite mode is not working #209 15.Add more Icons
+14. Fix: When I paste some lines, the typewrite mode is not working #209
+15. Add more Icons
-16.Update license information
+16. Update license information
-17.Update Greek Translation
+17. Update Greek Translation
-18.Update MiniPython to Python 2.7.12
+18. Update MiniPython to Python 2.7.12
-19.Upadate Astyle to latest
+19. Upadate Astyle to latest
 Note: The Quick search bar would be larger than expected because of removing the recent file list button.
 Please reset the toolbar (and re-arrange it---it would be saved) by Tools->Purge History->Reset Toolbar position